 East Chicago, Indiana - August 24, 2016

-Stephanie King holds blood lead level test results for her five children, including her daughter Ivianna Prater, 8, at right, in their West Calumet home.
+Stephanie King talks about the blood lead level test results for her five children, including her daughter Ivianna Prater, 8, at left, in their West Calumet home.
 King has already started packing and is waiting for a housing voucher that will enable the family to move after September 1.
 King fears that finding an equivalent home for her large family will be difficult.

 Two and a half years ago, King left Chicago's South Side to find a safer environment for her children, but her youngest son, Josiah King, 3, had blood lead levels test results above the CDC’s 5 mg/d threshold for action.
 Her other children's blood levels were below the threshold for action.